nisha-shetty03/cattle-breed-detector/README.md

-Using this project one can determine the breed of a cattle easily
+Cattle breed detector helps people to detect the breed of the cattle using the image.
+It not  only detects the breed but also provides additional informations like origin of the breed , milk yield and its best use.